kankshat/kankshat/README.md

 ### Hi there 👋

+Thanks for visiting my site.
+Most credit for site goes to Rachit Pareek and his site live on github.

+I wanted to play around with HTML and CSS a bit but found myself using a broader range of languages than intentend.
 <!--
 **kankshat/kankshat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.